Altilar-Labs/matchingo/docs/testing.md

     *   **Error Handling:** gRPC layer needs more explicit tests for invalid inputs (quantity, type, non-existent entities).
     *   **Kafka Integration:** Message triggers for stop activation and explicit cancellation need clarification and testing.
     *   **Concurrency:** No specific automated tests for concurrent operations beyond running the suite with `-race`.
+    *   **Market Maker Integration:** Market maker core functionality and strategy calculations are well tested, but integration with the order book service for order placement and lifecycle management needs dedicated tests.

 ## 6. Running Tests